haskell-works/blog/drafts/2018-07-26-draft-post.md

 "[1, 2, 3] }"
 ```

-You may notice that that each successive `1` bit in the rank-select bit-string
+You may notice that each successive `1` bit in the rank-select bit-string
 identifies nodes of the document according to pre-order traversal.

 It is also worth noting that the